 There are also a number of calibrations that are currently climatological, but have the potential to be converted to rotating calibration files in the future if further research shows that the climatological approach is insufficiently accurate.
-These include the various calibrations of other sensor precipitation datasets to TMI and GMI.
+These include the various calibrations of other sensor precipitation datasets to TMI and GMI in their respective eras.

 The final issue for the rotating accumulation files is providing seed and restart files.
-The development team provides the start-of-record seed files for TRMM and GPM.
+When the data are processed back to January 1998, the development team provides the start-of-record seed files for TRMM.
 Thereafter, in normal operations the rotating files are programmed to refresh as new data arrive.
-However, it is likely that processing difficulties, bad input data, or undetected code errors will force a restart of processing.
+In the interim, while IR data are only available starting in February 2000, he start-up is provided by accumulating calibration data for the first several months of input data and then releasing data starting with June 2000.
+This ensures that the subsequent calibrations for earlier data will mesh smoothly with the calibrations applied in the previously released data.
+The start-up for the GPM era is provided by similarly accumulating calibration data for the first 3 months of Core Observatory data and then switching from TRMM-based to GPM-based calibrations starting with June 2014.
+Throughout the mission, it is likely that processing difficulties, bad input data, or undetected code errors will force a restart of processing.
 To accommodate such cases, PPS saves daily dumps of rotating accumulation files and all the intermediate files.